 What’s the deal with those big fuzzy hats and the tassles hanging out of men’s shirts?
 In this tour, you’ll join an ultra-Orthodox Jew in a neighborhood not often frequented by tourists.
 You’ll learn about the customs of this religious group and you’re free to ask any questions about their culture.
 From marriage, the role of women, education and military service, your guide will answer any and all questions!

 Note: Men and women should dress conservatively for this tour.
+Check out this Israel packing list for advice on what to pack.

 9. Follow in Jesus’ footsteps on a Palm Sunday processional